finnar-bin/alkansya/README.md

 ### Web Preview

-Alkansya is hosted on netlify at https://alkansya.vercel.app/
+Alkansya is hosted on vercel at https://alkansya.vercel.app/

 ## Development